 Where Halide excels and earns its price tag is with features you find when you dig deeper: a focus loupe to ensure captured subjects are sharp; zebra exposure stripes; Instant RAW processing; simultaneous multi-format capture; and far more.

 Remarkably, this all comes to iPad too, with a fully optimised tablet-first interface, rather than blown-up iPhone controls.
 You might baulk at the outlay, but you won’t find a better camera for Apple devices, and what you get represents great value.

-On an iPad Pro in particular, you get a fast, immersive, tactile experience, whether fiddling with adjustment layers or smushing live effects with your fingers.
+On any modern iPad, you get a fast, immersive, tactile experience, whether fiddling with adjustment layers or smushing live effects with your fingers.
 And this is no cut-down take on desktop fare – this is desktop-quality software but with an eye on the future rather than the past.

 There are two sides to retro-snapper Hipstamatic Classic.
 Hold your phone in landscape, and it goes properly old-school.
 You get an analogue camera with tiny viewfinder, the main nod to modernity being able to swipe to access new lenses and flashes.
 It’s skeuomorphism like Apple used to love!

 If you hate textures, there’s a pro mode, too, which is so minimal Jony Ive could eat his dinner off of it.
 As if that’s not enough, there’s a darkroom editing suite as well, in which you can delve into a slew of adjustment tools and presets.
 Flashy and fun, then, whichever way you’re holding it.